Facebook Pixel Is Shooting RAW+JPEG the Best of Both Worlds?

 Is Shooting RAW+JPEG the Best of Both Worlds?

 Take a look at your camera’s Quality or Image Quality setting in the menu.
-Most cameras will allow you to set you to put that setting on both RAW and JPEG.
-By doing so, aren’t you getting the best of both worlds?
+Most cameras will allow you to put that setting on both RAW and JPEG.
+This is known as RAW+JPEG shooting, where your camera captures a RAW file and a JPEG file each time you press the shutter button.
+In using RAW+JPEG, aren’t you getting the best of both worlds?

 RAW+JPG - The Best of Both Worlds?